Menu

 Contributory negligence, also known as pure contributory negligence, is a type of negligence applied by some states that does not allow someone to claim damages if their own actions contributed to their accident and injuries in any way.
 This type of negligence has become less common as more and more people have realized that it can subject accident victims to a second victimization.
 Texas no longer recognizes contributory negligence.

-2. Vicarious Liability
+2. Vicarious liability

 This form of negligence is used when a defendant may be held responsible for the actions of someone else who caused an accident.
 For example, a parent may be held vicariously liable for the actions of their children if they’re under the age of 18 (children under 7 are legally defined as being incapable of negligence), an employer may be held vicariously liable for the actions of their employee.
 A pet owner can also be held vicariously liable for the actions of their pet.

-3. Gross Negligence
+3. Gross negligence

-Gross negligence is a much more serious accusation than negligence alone.
-To prove that someone is guilty of gross negligence, you must prove that someone was aware that their actions carried a high probability of extreme risk, but acted anyway with conscious indifference to the consequences.
-Common examples used to describe gross negligence include speeding in a car near/through a crowd of pedestrians or leaving a patient’s bandages unchanged for several days in a row.
-Unlike “standard” negligence, clients may also seek punitive damages (damages meant to punish someone) on top of compensatory damages when charging someone with gross negligence.
+Texas gross negligence is a much more serious accusation than negligence alone.
+To prove that someone is guilty of gross negligence in Texas, you must prove that someone was aware that their actions carried a high probability of extreme risk, but acted anyway with conscious indifference to the consequences.

-4. Criminal Negligence
+4. Criminal negligence

 Criminal negligence is used in criminal law, not civil law (and therefore not personal injury law).
 Nevertheless, criminal negligence is often referenced in popular culture, so it bears explaining here.
 As defined by section 6.03(d) of the Texas Penal Code, criminal negligence is used to describe a defendant’s potential state of mind when committing a crime.
-Specifically, “a person acts with criminal negligence, or is criminally negligent, with respect to circumstances surrounding his conduct or the result of his conduct when he ought to be aware of a substantial and unjustifiable risk that the circumstances exist or the result will occur.”

 In personal injury cases, the burden of proof rests on the shoulders of those bringing suit, and proving negligence is rarely a cut and dry matter.
 Hearsay alone does not constitute proof and, depending on the defendant, you may be up against a team of trained insurance lawyers whose own clients/employers are pushing for mitigation of losses over helping those who need it.